Chat with us, powered by LiveChat

 Listing your car privately allows you, the owner, to potentially get the highest sale price for your used vehicle since there are no middlemen involved who need to make a profit.
 However, going it alone requires more effort on your behalf as the seller.

-You will need to perform all tasks associated with photographing, describing, and promoting your car, as well as fielding calls and messages, scheduling and conducting test drives, answering buyers’ questions, and ultimately completing the sale and transferring ownership paperwork.
+You will be the one doing all the work such as photographing, describing, and promoting your vehicle, as well as responding to calls and messages, scheduling and carrying out test drives, answering buyers’ questions, and completing the vehicle sale and transferring paperwork.

-Going solo also means you are fully responsible for vetting buyers and mitigating any safety or legal risks that could arise.
+Doing everything on your own means you will be fully responsible for vetting the buyers and taking care of any legal or safety risks that may arise during the sale.
 While a private arrangement keeps potentially hundreds or thousands of dollars in your pocket versus other sale options, it is the most labor-intensive path.

 ProsCons